jjtt/alpine-pi/readme.md

-Scripts for filling an sd-card with alpine linux and configuring it with:
+# Scripts for filling an sd-card for a raspberry pi with alpine linux and configuring it with:

 * a Let's encrypt certificate using dehydrated.io
 * lighttpd